HMS Polyphemus (1881): Other innovations

 The ship was the first Royal Navy vessel to be fitted with 80-volt electric lighting.
 This was adopted by the Royal Navy in 1882 following a fatal electrocution aboard HMS Inflexible, which had an 800-volt circuit.

 The vessel was fitted with a flying deck which housed the bridge and machine guns.
 It was designed so that if the vessel sank it would float off as two seaworthy rafts.

 Operational history

 HMS Polyphemus served with the Mediterranean Fleet.
-She was paid off at Chatham Dockyard in January 1900.
+She was paid off at Chatham Dockyard in January 1900, then visited Malta before she was back in home waters three months later.
 In April 1902 she was employed as tender to HMS Defiance, torpedo school at Devonport.